C4RC0/hatchet-on-the-table/README.md

 ## Concept

 Objects belong to people.
-There can be a countless of reasons why an object is placed on the table.
+There can be a countless reasons why an object is placed on the table.
 In this case, this object is a work tool.
 Why is the hatchet on the table?
 Maybe someone just got home from work and put it on the kitchen table, but it’s also conceivable that the work was done and also that they won’t be using it anymore.
 What kind of story would you think of about it?

 This artwork is also part of a series in which I rework my previously painted oil paintings with modern technology.

 ## The original

 In 2014, I painted this still life on a 40x50 canvas with oil.
-My teacher was Csaba Flip.
-He is a Munkácsy award-winning painter and teacher.
-I created this painting in his studio.

 The composition shows a hatchet and a lamp on the kitchen table.
 The hatchet belongs to my carpenter father.
 I made it for him as a gift for his 60th birthday.

 ![The original](https://raw.githubusercontent.com/C4RC0/hatchet-on-the-table/master/packages/hatchet-on-the-table/src/common/components/Concept/photo.jpg)